Outfits Inspired by Gwyneth Paltrow in A Perfect Murder

 This is the first outfit we see Gwyneth Paltrow wearing as Emily Taylor as she’s coming from her day at work and an a lunchtime tryst.
 The film takes place over the course of a week, maybe a week and a half, and many of the same pieces pop up in different outfits.

 Every woman should own a black wool coat like Emily Taylor’s and this one is a lovely day to night option.
+For 2022, try this black Simon Coat.
+It’s rather long and I have had coats shortened at my tailor so you could do the same.

 At the beginning of the film, she wears a purple paisley stole over the coat.
 It was probably either Etro or something supposed to look like it was bought on a trip.
 Etsy has many paisley stole options that are quite pretty.